Profile of the Air Jordan XX8

 The Jordan XX8 also has an external carbon fiber butterfly heel counter and a midfoot shank that gives support to the foot.
-The materials used strike a balance between lightness and strength.
+The materials are used to strike a balance between lightness and strength.

 The Jordan XX8 is made to look like a military combat cleat.
-Its upper sports a classic basketball shoe silhouette.
-The shoe can be worn in two ways: one is by zipping the cleat all the way to the top, transforming it into a high-top; the other is by unzipping and folding the shoe’s shroud, making the shoe a mid-top.
+It's upper sports a classic basketball shoe silhouette.
+The shoe can be worn in two ways: one is by zipping the cleat to the top, transforming it into a high-top; the other is by unzipping and folding the shoe’s shroud, making the shoe a mid-top.

 The shoe originally debuted in a Black/White-Electric Green colorway and later on was released in more than fifteen different colorways.
 Below are some of the most popular colorways worn by top NBA athletes:

 The Cement Black/Blue/Orange “Why Not” colorway of the Air Jordan 28 was worn by Russell Westbrook during a game against the Brooklyn Nets.
 The two-word mantra for Westbrook started back in high school when he and his friends would ask themselves “why not?” before doing something crazy or impulsive.